abdelrahman-1111/Infrastructure-GKE/README.md

       port: 8080
       targetPort: 8080
 ```
-- To make sure that all my configurations and plugins are not gonna reset each time the pod is destroied i needed to mount a volume on jenkins home directory, so i created a storage class of type gce/pd to auto create Persistent disks on GCP
+- To make sure that all my configurations and plugins are not gonna reset each time the pod is restart i needed to mount a volume on jenkins home directory, so i created a storage class of type gce/pd to auto create Persistent disks on GCP
 ```
 apiVersion: storage.k8s.io/v1
 kind: StorageClass